 The process with a shorter time constant corresponds to water sorption or desorption processes occurring in this particular electrode, above which the RH was changed.
-Concurrently, also water diffusion through the IEAP slowly starts to occur.
-After the time of a first peak or a ’knee’ value in 100-500 s, water diffusion across the IEAP becomes the primary mechanism, responsible for increasing the open-circuit voltage.
+Concurrently, also water diffusion through IEAP slowly starts to occur.
+After the time of a first peak or a ’knee’ value in 100-500 s, water diffusion across IEAP becomes the primary mechanism, responsible for increasing the open-circuit voltage.